 On third part of our first blog post we’ll let the drummers who have had a #fullanalogexperience session at Astia-studio to do the talking.
 Prepare yourself for the drummer comments.
 They seem to share similar thoughts about our drum room, what exactly it is that tape captures and about a very important factor; monitoring while recording.
+Let’s hear from the drummers themselves as they explain how to improve drum sound.

 Read our other posts about the topic: